kochlisGit/Traffic-Sign-Classification/TSRD/README.md

 For the training part, I used an Inception-ResnetV2 from keres.applications library.
 I included the top layers, but I didn't use any of the pre-trained weights, so
 I trained the model from the beginning.
 At the output layer, I used a softmax activation function, because there are 58 different classes.

 Then, I compiled the model using Adam Optimizer with initial learning rate = 0.001 and a Categorical Cross-Entropy loss.
+Then I started training the model for 40 epochs, using the Early Stopping strategy.

 # Results

+Even though I haven't done enough things to increase the accuracy and prevent the overfitting of the model, the results are quite amazing.
+The model managed to achieve almost 95% accuracy, with a so small dataset and so little improvements.